jipolanco/VortexPasta.jl/docs/src/tips/gpu.md

 This is particularly important on **HPC clusters**, where an internet connection may not be available on compute nodes (GPU-enabled) but only on login nodes (without GPUs).

 To do this, one should first determine the version of the available CUDA toolkit.
-This may be obtained by running `nvidia-smi` on the system where computations will be performed (e.g. from a compute node).
+This may be obtained by running `nvcc --version` on the system where computations will be performed (e.g. from a compute node).
-Look for something like `CUDA Version: 12.4` on the top.
+Look for a line similar to `Cuda compilation tools, release 12.4, V12.4.131` (here the version is `12.4`).
 On HPC clusters, one may first need to load a CUDA module, e.g. `module load cuda` (but this will depend on the cluster).

 Then, the configuration should be performed in the two steps detailed below.